-Financial delegations give officers authority to approve spending (enter into a financial commitment under section 23 of the PGPA Act) and to approve entering into an agreement.
-For administered development funding, this approval is under section 32B of the Financial Framework (Supplementary Powers) Act 1997 (FFSP Act).
+Financial delegations give officers authority to commit funds (under section 23 of the PGPA Act) and enter into an agreement (section 32B of the Financial Framework (Supplementary Powers) Act 1997 (FFSP Act) for ODA).
 Financial delegates are accountable for their decisions and actions and must operate in accordance with their delegation levels and obligations.
-They are also responsible for ensuring that a proposed investment represents proper use of Australian Government resources and meets legislative and DFAT requirements.
+They are also responsible for ensuring that an agreement represents proper use of Australian Government resources and meets legislative and DFAT requirements.